CrowdStrike/Cloud-Azure/container/falcon-container-aks-implementation-guide.md

         "policies": {
         ....
 ```
-- Notate the login server from the output shown above and add to a new variable
+- Notate the ``loginServer`` value from the output shown above and add to a new environment variable
 ```
 ACR_LOGINSERVER=csdemoacr01.azurecr.io
 ```